alvachien/achihui/README.md

 ## Histories
 This project is the UI layer of new HIH, and it continues the HIH development since the previous HIH [Github Project](https://github.com/alvachien/hih);

-This project used tons of new UI technologies, including: Angular 6, TypeScript 2+, Material 6, BootStrap 4, Ngx-charts etc;
+This project used tons of new UI technologies, including: Angular 7+, TypeScript 3+, Material 7+, ECharts 4+, etc;

 ## Credits